 Take Jessica Hepburn.
 Now a well-known activist, she lost her sanity and her marriage to 11 cycles of IVF.
 She ended up with six pregnancy losses.
 She even had a life-threatening ectopic pregnancy.
 She also refinanced her mortgage and went into massive debt spending tens of thousands of dollars.
 If couples end up spending all of their life savings, it had better be a proven system.

 These women are desperate.
-They are willing to shell out enormous sums (Forbes estimates $15,000-$18,000 per cycle) for a chance to hold a child in their arms.
+They are willing to shell out enormous sums (Forbes estimates $15,000-$20,000 per cycle) for a chance to hold a child in their arms.
 Oftentimes, patients do not know the numbers.
 The actual success rates are not widely known.

 Since IVF’s inception in 1978, there has been time and money for research.
 Since then, the improvement in live birth rate per cycle has gone from 22.3% in 1995, 33% in 2003, and 31% in 2015, according to CDC data.
 Every IVF clinic is mandated to report to the CDC.

-The database relies on high quality evidence, such as randomized control trials or RCTs.
+The Cochrane database relies on high quality evidence, such as randomized control trials or RCTs.
 RCTs represent the gold standard in developing clinical evidence, especially in this day and age focused on providing “evidence based medicine.”

-Cochrane reports that one third of infertile couples have “no identifiable cause for their inability to conceive.”
+Cochrane reports that one-third of infertile couples have “no identifiable cause for their inability to conceive.”
 They explain that IVF “is a widely accepted treatment,” but one that is “invasive and expensive and is associated with risks.”

 Cochrane Database reports that, in women with unexplained infertility, “IVF may be associated with higher live birth rates than expectant management, but there is insufficient evidence to draw firm conclusions.”
-“Expectant management” means literallly doing nothing compared to IVF.
+“Expectant management” means literally doing nothing compared to IVF.
 That means the studies fail to find an improvement with IVF as compared to no treatment at all.

 What about diagnosed infertility?
 I looked for randomized control trials on IVF for PCOS and endometriosis, some of the most common causes of infertility.
 I found none.

-What about male infertility?
-Cochrane database reports, “We found no evidence of a difference in live birth or pregnancy rates between treatments.”
-They compared timed intercourse, IUI (intrauterine insemination), IVF and ICSI (Intracytoplasmic Sperm Injection).
-There were 10 randomized controlled trials and 757 patients studied.
-“We found insufficient evidence to determine whether there were any difference in safety and effectiveness between different treatments for male subfertility,” they reported.
 Again, this study shows regular timed intercourse with an ovulation prediction kit is equal to IVF, IUI, or ICSI (where the sperm is injected directly into the egg instead of floating in a dish as with IVF)[i].

 Most women are not getting help